 Another badass design is the skull and snake tattoo.
 The design has a cool Gothic vibe and symbolizes poison, destruction, and death.
 However, it can also have a very different meaning, as while skulls are associated with mortality, some cultures consider snakes to symbolize healing and transformation as they shed their skin.
 So, a skull-and-snake tattoo could also represent the endless cycle of life and death.
 A snake in the eye of a skull can also mean that the wearer values wisdom and knowledge.

 Crown tattoos are popular all over the world as they represent power, authority, and luck – a man who is the king of his life.
 When combined with a skull, the crown symbol takes on a new meaning: it reminds the wearer to use his power wisely or to beware of becoming power-hungry.
 It can also mean that the wearer hopes to have better luck in his next life or to remind him that his success will one day run out.

 19. Aztec Skull Tattoo

-Aztec skulls make for a cool, unique, and masculine tattoo.
+Aztec tattoos make for a cool, unique, and masculine piece.
 These designs combine a human skull with an ornate headdress from the Aztec culture.
 These headdresses were made from birds and animals, as well as gold and precious gems.
 For a powerful and intimidating effect, try a jaguar or leopard Aztec skull tattoo.